 Drawing up an action plan

-The action plan drawn up by you and Revenue will lead to:
+The action plan drawn up by participants in the Co-Operative Compliance Framework (CCF) and Revenue will lead to:

 - a programme of annual risk review meetings